4 ways to set yourself up for farm business success

-Although producer and industry meetings and events may be on hold or moving to virtual due to COVID-19, participate whenever possible.
+Although producer and industry meetings and events may be virtual, participate whenever possible.
 Also, subscriptions to trade media, membership to the local chambers of commerce and business-related organizations, and social media participation can all help build valuable virtual and face-to-face connections and business networks.

 2. Stay tech-savvy

 Whether it’s a new social media platform, an app for a smartphone, a new implement or an inventive processing system, don’t be too quick to dismiss the possibilities.
 Nearly all new technologies have at least the potential to be adapted to make agriculture, agribusiness and agri-food more efficient.